joseferben/whywouldyoubot/README.md

 `npm install @wwyb/sdk`

-4. Implement bot.act to control your bot
+4. Create a file bot.js and implement `bot.act`` to control your bot

 ```typescript
 import { Bot } from "@wwyb/sdk";